jeffleeismyhero/devise-ios-fork/README.md

 ![Sign up view example](https://github.com/netguru/devise-ios/blob/master/doc/0_sign_up.jpg "Sign up view example")

-At some point in your app you might want to prepare quick setup for your users and allow them to log in and sign up. **devise-ios** provides a handy view controller, called `DVSAccountRetrieverViewController`, which simplifies that process.
-Here is simple example of usage:
+At some point in your app you might want to prepare a quick setup for your users and allow them to log in and sign up. **devise-ios** provides a handy view controller, called `DVSAccountRetrieverViewController`, which simplifies that process.
+Here is a simple example of usage:

 ```objc
 DVSAccountRetrieverViewController *logInController = [[DVSAccountRetrieverViewController alloc] initWithType:DVSRetrieverTypeLogIn fields:DVSAccountRetrieverFieldEmailAndPassword | DVSAccountRetrieverFieldProceedButton];